PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 5. A member may terminate its membership by providing written notice to the Board of Directors 120 days in advance of such severance; however, such termination shall not relieve the member of its responsibility, financial or otherwise, for the period for which it was a member or as a result of events occurring during such period.

 Sec.
 6. A member may be dismissed for failure to meet financial obligations upon a majority vote of the Board of Directors.
 A member may be dismissed for other causes by a two-thirds vote of the Board of Directors.
 Grounds for dismissal include but are not limited to violation of law, violation of the By-Laws or conduct prejudicial to the Corporation.
-A statement of the charges shall be sent by certified or registered mail to the last known address of the member subject to dismissal at least thirty (30) days before the final action is taken on the charges.
+A statement of the charges shall be sent by certified or registered mail to the last known address of the member subject to dismissal at least 30 days before the final action is taken on the charges.
 The statement shall state the time and place of the meeting of the Board of Directors at which the charges shall be considered and the member shall have the opportunity to appear in person or submit any writing in defense of such charges before any action is taken.

 Sec.
-7. Each member agrees that it, its successors or assigns will not file suit against nor seek indemnification from POCS for damages arising out of the providing of or failure to provide services by POCS to such member or any other person, corporation, partnership, association or instrumentality; provided, however, such covenant not to file suit against POCS shall not preclude any member from filing suit against or recovering from any contractor or agent hired by or acting on behalf of POCS to provide the service or services upon which said claim is based.
+7. Each member agrees that it, its successors or assigns will not file suit against nor seek indemnification from POCS for damages arising out of the providing of or failure to provide services by POCS to such member or any other person, corporation, partnership, association or instrumentality; provided, however, such covenant not to file suit against POCS shall not preclude any member from filing suit against or recovering from any excavator or agent hired by or acting on behalf of POCS to provide the service or services upon which said claim is based.
 This covenant and obligation not to sue and to not join POCS to any litigation shall extend to all matters of litigation to which POCS is made a party, and each member further agrees that it shall not take any action, nor shall it fail to take any action, which results in POCS remaining a party to any litigation.
 Such action or inaction shall include but shall not be limited to opposing POCS' efforts to obtain an order of dismissal of any kind.

 Sec.
 8. In the event POCS is made a party to any litigation arising out of damage to a member's facilities or injury to person or property caused or alleged to have been caused by a member's facilities or POCS' activities in connection therewith, the member shall, if requested by POCS, undertake the defense of POCS' interests, and shall indemnify and hold POCS harmless from any liability except to the extent of POCS' own negligence.
 In discharge of this responsibility, the member may, if it perceives a conflict of interest, retain independent outside counsel for POCS at the member's expense.
 However, whether counsel is retained by POCS or by the member (if requested by POCS) the member shall be responsible to reimburse POCS for any insurance retention paid out by POCS, in addition to the costs of litigation.
 Should such litigation involve more than one member of POCS, said members shall share the expense of independent outside counsel to defend POCS as they may agree, and likewise shall share the reimbursement of POCS' other litigation costs and POCS' insurance retention.
 In the absence of agreement, each member shall pay an equal share of all expenses and costs, and of such insurance retention.
 The obligation to defend shall apply irrespective of any negligence or allegation of negligence on the party of POCS contained in any complaint naming POCS as a party, or in any complaint joining POCS as a party to current or future litigation.